A Ratchet & Clank game is being made in Dreams by a designer at Insomniac

 Developer Media Molecule has revealed that Insomniac Games level designer Josh Leman has been creating a Ratchet & Clank game in Dreams.

 Media Molecule made the announcement on Twitter, and revealed that a livestream will be taking place today, August 11, at 5 pm BST / 9 am PT.
-Leman is set to talk about the creation and show off the game's progress so far.
-Using community made assets, Leman has been working on bringing the famous Lombox and his robot pal to life in Dreams to create a Ratchet & Clank adventure within the creation tool.
+Leman, who has been working on bringing the famous Lombox and his robot pal to life in Dreams using community made assets, is set to talk about the creation and show off the game's progress so far.

 Josh Leman, a designer at @insomniacgames, has been creating a Ratchet & Clank game in #DreamsPS4, with the help of community made assets! 😱We'll be live at 5PM BST tomorrow,, 11th August, chatting to Josh and checking out the game's progress!
 We can't wait! 🔩 #MadeInDreams pic.twitter.com/tiTGtATPSyAugust 10, 2020